 Terri Loewenthal is an Oakland-based artist whose recent work explores the intersection of landscape and psyche.
 In her new series, Psychscapes, Loewenthal investigates the sublime expanse of land and sky romanticized in the still-potent mythology of Utopian California.
 Psychscapes are single-exposure, in-camera compositions that utilize special optics developed by Loewenthal to compress vast spaces into complex, evocative environments.
 These photographs combine straightforward landscape photography with explorations into the psychology of perception.

 Terri Loewenthal has exhibited at diverse venues including Yerba Buena Center for the Arts (San Francisco, CA), Minnesota Street Projects (San Francisco, CA) and Berkeley Art Museum and Pacific Film Archive (Berkeley, CA).
 Her work is included in many private collections.
 She is also founder of The Chetwood, a residency program that provides housing for artists visiting the Bay Area, allowing them to create lasting community with supportive peer networks outside of typical art-making structures.
 Loewenthal is a frequent collaborator with many Bay Area arts organizations including Creative Growth (Oakland, CA) and has been an active musician for over a decade; her bands Call and Response, Rubies and Shock have performed extensively nationally and internationally.
 Terri has a Bachelor of Arts from Rice University in Houston, Texas and is originally from Washington, D.C. and South Florida.

 If you head west, then further west, you reach the coast.
 Where do you go from there?

 I was referring to these images as psychedelic even before I made them.
 To have a psychedelic experience is to free your mind from its normal constraints.
 When I had the idea for these images, I was able to shift the colors of the natural world in my mind.
-Skies were pink and leaves were blue.
+Water was pink and leaves were blue.